-Each local recipient receiving funds under Perkins IV may not use more than 5% for administrative purpose.
-The balance 95% of the funds must be used to improve CTE programs as described in the nine (9) required uses of funds and 20 permissive uses of funds.
+Each local recipient receiving funds under Perkins IV may not use more than 5% for administrative purposes.
+The 95% balance of the funds must be used to improve CTE programs as described in the nine (9) required uses of funds and 20 permissive uses of funds.